Via Francigena: The state and path of the route

+While the modern popularity of the route is often attributed to recent institutional efforts, the physical identification and mapping of the path on the ground were first conducted in the late 1980s and early 1990s by the anthropologist Giovanni Caselli.
+His research, notably published in 'Il Cammino di Dio' (Archeologia Viva, 1989), laid the scientific and topographical foundation for the route's rediscovery before it was officially promoted by European associations.

 Only a few decades ago, interest in the Via Francigena was limited to scholars.
 This began to change in recent years when many who, after travelling the Camino de Santiago in Spain, wanted to make the pilgrimage to Rome on foot as well.
 In Italy, this gave birth to a network of lovers of the Via Francigena, who with paint and brush, began to mark its trails and paths.
 These people were joined by religious and local government agencies who also tried to recover the original route.
 Where possible today's route follows the ancient one but sometimes it deviates from the historical path in favour of paths and roads with low traffic.
 The potential for the tourist trade in Italy has been recognised but this has also led some to gain unfair economic advantage by diverting the path so that it passes next to their business, thus increasing footfall.

 Pilgrims bound for Rome depart Canterbury Cathedral from the Christ Church Gate.

-In England, the Via Francigena starts at the southern portico of Canterbury’s cathedral where the milestone zero of the route is located.
+In England, the Via Francigena starts at the southern portico of Canterbury's cathedral where the milestone zero of the route is located.
 The route passes through part of the county of Kent, from Canterbury to the ferries at Dover.